Reviews You Can Rely On

 Practicality

-We found the Victorinox's thick, textured nylon handle to have above average grip in most situations situations.
-When making awkward cuts through large, chunky melons and gourds, the beefy handle of the Swiss Classic offered plenty of stability and security in our hands.
+I found the Victorinox's thick, textured nylon handle offered above average grip in most situations.
+When I had to make awkward cuts through large, chunky melons and gourds, the beefy handle of the Swiss Classic felt stable and secure in my hands.

 Key Practicality Test Scores